teiniker/teiniker-lectures-computerscience/programming-c/c-advanced/modular-programming/libraries/glib/README.md

 ```

 ## Configure VS Code

-Open Command Palette: Press Ctrl+Shift+P
+* Open Command Palette: Press Ctrl+Shift+P
-Edit Configurations: Type C/C++: Edit Configurations (UI)
+* Edit Configurations: Type C/C++: Edit Configurations (UI)
 	This opens the UI to edit the c_cpp_properties.json file.
-Locate the "Include path" setting
+* Locate the "Include path" setting
-Add the paths to the directories containing the headers of your third-party libraries.
+* Add the paths to the directories containing the headers of
+    our third-party libraries.

 _Example_: `.vscode/c_cpp_properties.json`
 ```